 Hello.
 My name is Anne Pyterek…Anne, of Blue Bus Books!
 I’m the creator of Calliope Braintree.
 I ‘m using this blog both to find my Ideal Readers and to document my process of starting my publishing company, Blue Bus Books.
 I am doing this while camping.
 I am a purist.
 I do not approve of industrialized civilization, have walked away from it (as much as one can, considering there is no “away”…it’s saturated every inch of the planet).
 I write about civilization and its conventions from an outsider position, looking in with great (and extremely literate) disapproval.

 My purpose at this stage of the publishing process is to collect reviews, blurbs, blog interviews…all the elements needed to get the underground, word-of-mouth momentum started.
 The eBook format makes it easy to do that.
-In the right-hand sidebar of this blog, you will find links to the books.
-I’ve captioned them with the Smashwords coupon code you’ll need to get a free copy.
+In the right-hand sidebar of this blog, you will find links to the purchase pages for the books.
 Simply click on the images.
 They are set for the reader to determine the price, even if it’s free.
 Eventually I will make some money from this, but it’s still the early days.
 At this point, reviews mean more than a couple of bucks.
 Thank you in advance for your rave review!